This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The country has shown interest in developing and equipping its Naval force with maritime anti-access/area denial (A2/AD) and surveillance capabilities through the purchase of Midget Submarines, coastal high-speed patrol vessels, stealth frigates, anti-submarine warfare, as well as anti-ship ballistic missiles and other dual coastal defenses.

-The Vietnam Coast Guard (VCG) is one of the forces that receives great attention and investment from the Vietnamese government for modernization as it would help reduce the political cost when directly confronted with foreign counterparts.
-Instead of building large battleship, Vietnam will give priority to equip the VCG with high-speed, mobile, large patrol ships capable of operating offshore with long hours and under harsh weather.
-In addition, maritime patrol aircrafts which can provide surveillance to a large marine area are also an investment focus.
+The Vietnam Coast Guard (VCG) is one of the forces that receives great attention and investment from the Vietnamese government for modernization.
+Instead of building large battleship, Vietnam will give prioritize equipping the VCG with high-speed, mobile, large patrol ships capable of operating offshore with long hours and under harsh weather.
+In addition, maritime patrol aircraft that can provide surveillance to a large marine area are also an investment focus.

 Air Force

-Vietnam has been enhance its air force capabilities since 2011.
-Fighter aircraft, multi role fighter jets, UAVs, anti-submarine and maritime surveillance aircraft, electronic warfare aircraft are considered essential to modernize and strengthen Vietnam’s air force.
-Currently the majority of Vietnam’s military aircrafts are from Russia, Poland, France or the Czech Republic.
-Therefore, to pave a way for purchases from other suppliers, aircraft training, technical assistance and equipment maintenance are necessary to educate and familiarize military personnel with operation of new devices.
+Vietnam has been enhancing its air force capabilities since 2011.
+Fighter aircraft, multirole fighter jets, transport aircraft, UAVs, anti-submarine and maritime surveillance aircraft, electronic warfare aircraft are considered essential to modernize and strengthen Vietnam’s air force.
+Currently, most of Vietnam’s military aircrafts are from Russia, Poland, France or the Czech Republic.
+Therefore, to pave a way for purchases from other suppliers, aircraft training, technical assistance and equipment maintenance are necessary to educate and familiarize military personnel with the operation of new devices.

 Military Communication and Electronic Warfare